chem-274-A-master/problem-set-5/assignment.md

 ### Documentation and Discussion
 Include a `README.md` file which describes the project and software usage.
-You should include a Makefile in the repository which has at least two targets - one to make an environment, and another to run your tests.
+**You should include a Makefile in the repository which has at least two targets - one to make an environment, and another to run your tests.**
+Note that for your environment, you should use approaches we have learned in this course (`conda`).

-Include answerst to the following questions in your README.
+Include answers to the following questions in your README.

 1. What is a decorator?
 Look up the documentation to write an explanation **in your own words** of what the `pytest parametrize` decorator does.
 2. What are the context managers?
 What context manager is used in these tests, and what is its purpose?
 How could the same behavor be used without a context manager?
 Write this in your own words.
+3. Where did you use `@property` in your class and why?
+Did you use any other decorators?
+4. What (if any) additional tests did you add to ensure that your implementations were robust?
-3. How did you choose to implement code for your van der Waals gas?
+5. How did you choose to implement code for your van der Waals gas?
 Would your method change if you had to write code for real gases using [other real gas equations](https://en.wikipedia.org/wiki/Real_gas#:~:text=External%20links-,Models%5Bedit%5D,-Isotherms%20of%20real)?
 Why or why not?
+Can any of your tests be used for both classes (particularly through using decorators)?

 ## Debugging a C++ application